The service you provide builds incredible product loyalty.

 Jack Duncan, Professor and University Scholar in Management, University of Alabama at Birmingham

 Marketplace Live Wins Silver Brandon Hall Excellence in Learning Technology Award

-6 decision rounds, with each round taking 2 to 3 hours per student.
+6 decision rounds, with each round taking 1½ to 2 hours to complete.

 In the Venture Strategy simulation, students start a new company that enters the microcomputer industry.
 They deal with Marketing, Product Development, Accounting, Finance and Manufacturing Fundamentals, Financial Analysis, Business Partner Negotiations, Human Resource Management and e-Commerce.

 As the executive team, students are provided the seed capital (investment money) to start their business.
 They can use this money to build a factory, open sales offices and/or a web site, and design brands.
 They invest 2 million in the first quarter and another 1 million in each of the next two quarters.
 An additional 4 million becomes available in quarter 4 from venture capitalists, for a total of 8 million.

 The executive team has a year and a half (6 quarters or decision periods) to get their company off the ground.
 Within this time frame, they should become a self-sufficient firm, earning substantial profits from their operations.

 The students can play against their peers or against computer-generated competitors.
 The "play against computer" version allows everyone to work at his or her own pace and there is no need to coordinate the play of all of the students.

 "Play Against Peers" version: English, Brazilian-Portuguese, Korean, Polish, Chinese(simplified)